MDI Birds

 Red-headed Woodpecker / Melanerpes erythrocephalus

-Miscellany: Migrant Red-headed Woodpecker's fall movements are thought to be diurnal, slow, and variable in both distance and direction as they search for areas with enough food, usually acorns or beechnuts, to carry them through winter.
-The spring movements are nocturnal and direct as they return to their familiar summer home range.
+Miscellany: Migrant Red-headed Woodpecker's fall movements are thought to be diurnal, slow, and variable in both distance and direction as they search for areas with enough food, usually acorns or beechnuts, to carry them through .
+The spring movements are nocturnal and direct as they return to their familiar home range.